zackforbing/ruby-submissions/1603/module_4_assignments/gametime/erin-lucy/check_in1.markdown

 ### Instructor's Goals for Next Check In

-* Goal 1: _eg.
-Create snake head constructor that draws itself on the canvas_

-* Goal 2: _eg.
-Stop snake from moving past the boundry of the canvas when moving - write tests_
+* Goal 1: Fill a space. (fill only white pixels)

+* Goal 2: Score the board (which color wins)

-* Goal 3: _eg.
-Configure jshint and .jshintrc_
+* Goal 3: Demo a board filling

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Can place points

+* Log out color progression as the board is filling

 ### Feedback?